hyperjump-io/json-schema-coverage/README.md

 # Hyperjump - JSON Schema Test Coverage

-This package provides tools for testing JSON Schemas and providing test coverage for schema files in your code base.
+This package provides tools for testing JSON Schemas and providing test coverage for schema files in JSON or YAML in your code base.
 Integration is provided for Vitest, but the component for collecting the coverage data is also exposed if you want to do some other integration.

 Validation is done by `@hyperjump/json-schema`, so you can use any version of JSON Schema supported by that package.